Primary Health Care of Ames to Expand Dental Care Access Through $250,000 Delta Dental of Iowa Foundation Grant

 The Delta Dental of Iowa Foundation announced a $250,000 grant to Primary Health Care to co-locate a dental clinic within its existing Ames clinic.
 This expansion will create greater access to preventive and restorative dental care for patients in Story County and includes those who may be uninsured or covered by Medicaid.
 Primary Health Care (PHC) is an experienced nonprofit integrated health care provider with medical, behavioral health and dental clinics in Ames, Des Moines and Marshalltown.

-Patients from Mid-Iowa Action Council’s dental clinic, which has closed, will transition to the PHC Dental Clinic at 3510 Lincoln Way in Ames, and new patients will be accepted including those who are uninsured or who are covered by Medicaid.
+Patients from Mid-Iowa Community Action’s dental clinic, which has closed, will transition to the PHC Dental Clinic at 3510 Lincoln Way in Ames, and new patients will be accepted including those who are uninsured or who are covered by Medicaid.
 A full-time dentist along with hygienists, dental assistants and shared patient support representatives will provide care for dental patients in six operatories in the new clinic.
 Services offered to PHC dental patients will include diagnostic, preventive, restorative, periodontal, endodontic, oral surgery procedures and emergency dental needs.
 The team expects to serve up to 3,600 dental patients when fully operational.

 “The addition of this dental practice gives Story County residents the opportunity for increased access to truly integrated medical, behavioral health and dental care in one convenient location,” said Jeff Russell, president, Delta Dental of Iowa Foundation.
 “This Foundation grant of $250,000 aligns perfectly with our funding strategy to create stronger ties between oral and overall health, as well as supporting our mission of increasing access to care for all Iowans.”